-ATTACHMENT III-F
+ATTACHMENT III-E

 PROCUREMENT GLOSSARY

 The Child Welfare Digital Services (CWDS) Procurement Glossary (“Procurement Glossary”) provides a list of terms and their definitions used in all CWDS contracts.
 The definitions provided in the Procurement Glossary are in addition to the definitions provided in the Child Welfare Services – New System (CWS-NS) General Provisions.
 Terms ending with an asterisk (*) are defined in the CWS-NS General Provisions – Information Technology, Section 1.